What does Supervisory Control and Data Acquisition mean? Why is it important?

 The operator is informed of the status of each fastening.
-If is OK the operator can move on.
+If it is OK the operator can move on.
 If the fastener is non-compliant, the work must be redone.

 When the batch is complete the operator moves to the next batch or next work instruction.

-All the work is tracked with digital date and time stamp and transmitted to a data repository or back to the MES or PLC.
+All the work is tracked with a digital date and time stamp and transmitted to a data repository or back to the MES or PLC.

 Information in a robust data repository can be useful in business intelligence.
 It can also be used in cost-saving procedures.

-A good data repository will allow you to parse data on any field, including work station, date and time, and tool serial number.
+A good data repository will allow you to parse data on any field, including workstation, date and time, and tool serial number.

 For example, if a work cell produces 254 parts a day and a wrench is deemed to be "SOOT" or significantly out of tolerance, production data can be parsed to identify only those pieces where the offending tool was used.